DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 #### Effective Difficulty Range and Negative DRs

-Effective Difficulty Range is the DR plus the corresponding Modifier of a specific check.
-This helps players understand whether a check is possible to complete or not.
-A Check can only be attempted if the Effective DR is -2 or higher.
-A -1 Effective DR requires a Color Major Success, while a -2 Effective DR requires a Suited Major Success (a Critical Success).
-For example, drawing against a -1 DR on a King of Diamonds means you must draw a King of Hearts to be successful.
-For a -2 DR, you would need to draw the King of Hearts exactly.
+Effective Difficulty Range (EDR) is the DR plus Modifier of a check, which can help players understand the difficultly of a task.
+A check can only be attempted if the EDR is -2 or higher.
+A -1 EDR requires a Color Major Success, while a -2 EDR requires a Suited Major Success.
+For example, drawing against a King of Diamonds on a -1 EDR means you must draw a red King to be successful.
+For a -2 EDR, you need the King of Diamonds.

 During an adventure, there will be tasks of varying degrees of difficulty.
-As characters grow in level their skill modifiers increase and tasks previously considered challenging are made easier.
-Higher level characters will be faced with more difficult challenges than they faced before, and the corresponding Difficulty Range will change to reflect the degree of difficulty.
-An effective DR of +6 is an assured success, while an effective DR of -3 is assured failure.
-The GM will determine whether it is necessary to make a draw if a check is an assured failure or success.
+As characters grow, their Modifiers increase and previously challenging tasks are made easier.
+Higher level characters will be faced with more difficult challenges at a lower DR.
+A +6 EDR is an assured success, while a -3 EDR is assured failure.

 #### Degrees of Success

-Exactly matching the TC in numeric value is a Major Success.
+- Exactly matching the TC in numeric value is a Major Success.
 If the drawn card is a perfect match (i.e., value and suit), it's a Critical Success.
 If the card drawn is within the DR and matches the suit or color (i.e., red/black), it is either a Suited or Color Success.
 If there is a suit or color match outside the DR after the modifier has